TurboTax HelpTurboTax HelpIntuit

 We can't figure out what your share of community property is.
 Each couple will need to determine this for themselves.
 IRS Publication 555 (page 3 in particular) has guidance on how to determine and properly split community income.

-If you choose to jointly file your California state return, we recommend switching to the TurboTax CD/Download software instead of TurboTax Online.
-It simplifies things and will also save you some money.
-Additionally, our instructions in Part IV are geared toward the software.
+If you choose to jointly file your California state return, we recommend switching to the TurboTax Desktop software instead of TurboTax Online.

-2. When you get to the Were you maried? screen, select In a Registered Domestic Partnership (RDP)
+2. When you get to the Were you married? screen, select In a Registered Domestic Partnership (RDP).

 The next few screens all start with Community Property—for example, Community Property – Wages.
 On these screens, you'll want to:

-Follow steps 1–7 in Part I, except this time enter the info for your partner.
+Follow steps 1–7 in part 1, except this time enter the info for your partner.

 When you get to the Community Property Income Adjustments and Tax Withholding Adjustments screens, make sure your partner's additions or subtractions counterbalance the ones you entered on your return.